-Most land plants establish associations with fungi, and some als What is your prediction of how each of these enhance fitness o • Advantage of associating with fungi?
+Most land plants establish associations with fungi, and some also with cyanobacteria.
+What is your prediction of how each of these enhance fitness of the liverwort?

+Advantage of associating with fungi? · · ·

 Advantage of associating with cyanobacteria?

+Mycorrhizal association:

-Mycorrhizal association: Sample lobes of Marchantia with rhizoids, remove some rhizoic observe under light microscopy.
-You should note that rhizoids of in two types, those with a smooth inner surface and one with a pegged inner surface.
-The former are alive while the latter are of They play distinct functions.
-The dead one may be involved in with transport and the live ones in nutrient transport and in hosting fungal hyphae.
-Your notes: dead.
-Perhaps we will not see endophytic fungi, as this sample is from greenhouse and not a natural environment. n our Can you see fungal hyphae inside the rhizoids?
+Sample lobes of Marchantia with rhizoids, remove some rhizoids and observe under light microscopy.
+You should note that rhizoids come in two types, those with a smooth inner surface and one with a pegged inner surface.
+The former are alive while the latter are dead.
+They play distinct functions.
+The dead one may be involved in water transport and the live ones in nutrient transport and in hosting fungal hyphae.
+Your notes:

+Perhaps we will not see endophytic fungi, as this sample is from our greenhouse and not a natural environment.

+Can you see fungal hyphae inside the rhizoids?
 You may be able to confirm this by adding a drop of lactophenol cotton blue to the slide; LPCB will stain chitin, the main component of fungal cell wall.
 Ask the instructor: NOTE, LPCB is toxic.

+Cyanobacterial association:

-Cyanobacterial association: Sample lobes of Blasia .
-Observe the lobe using transmitting light.
-The lobe may harbor endophytic cyanobacteria of the genus Nostoc .
+Sample lobes of Blasia.
+Observe the lobe using transmitting light and document what you see.

+The lobe may harbor endophytic cyanobacteria of the genus Nostoc.
 Isolate one such cluster, press the cover slip over it to spread/squash the cluster.
 Document your observation.
-Nostoc fixed N 2 but only in some of its cells, called it and document what you see.
+Nostoc fixed N2 but only in some of its cells, called .
 Can you distinguish these?

 Asexual reproduction in liverworts.

 Sexual reproduction has obvious genetic advantages, but has functional limitations.
-Genetic advantages of sexual reproduction: Consequently: genetic disadvantages of asexual reproduction: Functional disadvantages of sexual reproduction: Consequently: functional advantages of asexual reproduction: Asexual reproduction provides an effective mean to propagate at least locally.
-Many liverworts developed asexual propagules (i.e., gemmae).
+Genetic advantages of sexual reproduction:

+Consequently: genetic disadvantages of asexual reproduction:

+Functional disadvantages of sexual reproduction:

+Consequently: functional advantages of asexual reproduction:

+Asexual reproduction provides an effective mean to propagate at least locally.
+Many liverworts develop specialized asexual propagules (i.e., gemmae).

 Gemmae of Lunularia (Marchantiopsida).
 Locate gemmae on the thallus.
-Document their distribution and predict how they would be dispersed.)n Isolate some gemmae and observe in light microscopy.
+Document their distribution and predict how they would be dispersed.

+Isolate some gemmae and observe in light microscopy.

 Since vegetative growth occurs through the activity of an apical cell, where would they be on the gemmae?
 How many new individuals would emerge from one gemma?
 Does this explain the effectiveness of asexual reproduction?